 - Vineyards are best planted on steep slopes with a south or south-eastern aspect in order to receive the most sunlight during the day.
 Facing south/south-east means also that the vineyard is facing the Mosel River.
 Large bodies of water both reflect sunlight and absorb and retain heat much longer than the surrounding land mass so can therefore continue to warm the area.
 And SCIENCE FACT: Warm air rises and cold air sinks, so all that frosty detrimental air will roll down the slopes and into the underlying valley floor.

 2. The grape grower would want to make sure that the soils where the vines are planted are filled with stony soils (which most of them in this region are), as stony soils absorb heat.
 Therefore, even when the temperature drops, there’s still enough stored warmth to comfort the chilly vine.

-3. These vines are typically head pruned, individually staked, and canes tied to the top of the stake to maximize the grapes’ exposure to the sun.
+3. Those vines planted on the slope, that are able to avoid that frost, will need to be trained low to the ground, so they can absorb the heat retained by those stony soils.
+For those vines planted lower on the slope or, perhaps the valley floor, these vines are typically head pruned, individually staked, and canes tied to the top of the stake to maximize the grapes’ exposure to the sun and the grapes off the frosty cold floor.
 (Think of it as tying the canopy into a Marge Simpson look, to keep a theme going…)